 Capacity: 440 dining

 RSA House recently gained a Green Mark accreditation in recognition of its efforts in working towards a positive environmental standard.
-One of the venue’s key achievements is that only 1% of waste generated goes to landfill, with all food waste being converted to energy and biodiesel.
-All 7 of the venue’s event spaces were recently refurbished with sustainability in mind, and many feature carpets made from recycled fishing nets, as well as upcycled furniture.
+One of the venue’s key achievements is that only 1% of waste generated goes to landfills, with all food waste being converted to energy and biodiesel.
+All 7 of the venue’s event spaces were recently refurbished with sustainability in mind, and many feature carpets made from recycled fishing nets, as well as up-cycled furniture.